 The pagoda is one of my favorite spots in Kyoto.
-It lies slightly off the major tourist routes, so you can often wander the street in front of it all by yourself.
-Unfortunately, in spite of its celebrated image as a symbol of Kyoto, electrical lines have destroyed the view.
-However, on nearby streets these are now in the process of being put underground, so there is hope that the view on the pagoda may be restored as well.
+It used to lie slightly off the major tourist routes and before Japan became a popular tourist destination, you could often wander the street in front of it all by yourself.
+For many years, electrical lines destroyed the view.
+But they were put underground, so once again the pagoda can be admired without obstructions.

 Unsurprisingly, Yasaka Pagoda is a popular subject of ukiyoe prints.

 Duits, Kjeld ().
 Kyoto 1910s: Yasaka Pagoda, OLD PHOTOS of JAPAN.
 Retrieved on June 26, 2022 (GMT) from https://www.oldphotosjapan.com/photos/301/yasaka-pagoda

 Old Photos of Japan aims to be your personal museum for Japan's visual heritage to increase our understanding of Japanese culture and society.